GenevieveMilliken/banana_DH/README.md

 ***Work in Progress***

-This repository is related to programmatically gathering information on the banana trade and on corporate fruit companies, including United Fruit Co., and their role in corporate colonialism in Central and South America.
+This repository is related to programmatically gathering information on the banana trade and on corporate fruit companies, including United Fruit Co., and their role in corporate colonialism in Latin America.